Jack Dunne (rugby union): Professional career

 Dunne was selected as an internationally uncapped player in Dave Rennie's Barbarian F.C.'s squad to play Samoa in Twickenham Stadium in November 2021, though the game did not take place due to COVID-19 cases in the Barbarian's camp.

 In March 2022 Dunne signed with the Exeter Chiefs for the 2022–23 season.

+It was confirmed that Dunne will be leaving Exeter at the end of the 2024/25 season, much to the disappointment of many Exeter fans.
+Dunne has become a popular figure and cult hero following his incredible, never-give-up try against Munster in the Champions Cup in December 2023.